-What is a Back Spasm?
+What’s a Back Spasm?

 Back spasm usually refers to a sudden involuntary contraction or tightness of the muscles of the lower back (Pergolizzi, Jo, & Lequang, 2020).
 Spasms can range from sporadic and somewhat uncomfortable to persistent and painful spasms that make it difficult to move.
 Physicians can easily manage back spasms without surgery.
 According to the American Chiropractic Association (ACA), about 85 percent of persons in the United States have back spasms at some point in their lives (Paolucci et al., 2019).

 This disease affects the spinal cord or the nerve roots that branch off from it.
 This exerts pressure on the patient’s delicate nerves, causing extreme pain and suffering.
 Back spasms cause muscles in the patient’s back to tense, strain, or twitch.
-Muscle spasms can make a muscle seem rigid to the touch or cause it to twitch.
+Muscle spasms can make a muscle present as rigid to the touch or cause it to twitch.
 Each muscle spasm might differ in intensity and length.
 Back spasms can render a person immobile and make it difficult to carry out daily chores without groaning in discomfort.

-What are the Common Symptoms and Causes of a Back Spasm?
+What’s the Common Symptoms and Causes of a Back Spasm?

 Back pain often leads to a very serious condition that requires a physician’s immediate attention.
 Symptoms that often affect the back might also affect other parts of the body.
 The most common musculoskeletal symptoms along with a back spasm include hip pain, spinal curvature, backache, muscle weakness, foot drop, etc. Patients may also experience some neurological symptoms due to the back spasms such as sciatica, headache, nerve problems in the arm, buttock, shoulder, or leg that produce pain, numbness, or tingling, etc. The following back spasm symptoms may signal a severe problem in the patient (Rechtine, 1992):